Category Ranking

 Methods: Specific research questions were defined within the Task Force before formulating the exact research queries with a librarian.
 We included studies reporting a relative risk measure of patients with a history of cancer initiating a targeted therapy or a conventional synthetic disease-modifying antirheumatic drug (csDMARD), regardless of the time since diagnosis of cancer.
 All relevant studies included in PubMed or Embase up to 15 July 2022 were included.
 Two reviewers independently performed standardised article selection, data extraction, synthesis and risk of bias assessment.

-Conclusion: Overall, the targeted therapies and clinical contexts covered by the included studies were not associated with an increased risk of cancer recurrence as compared with csDMARDs.
+Conclusion: Overall, the targeted therapies and clinical contexts covered by the included studies were not associated with an increased risk of new incident cancer or cancer recurrence as compared with csDMARDs.

 Download full-text PDF